engrik/engrik.github.io/_tabs/about.md

 I am a transportation engineer with expertise in **network science**, **transportation planning and modeling**, **sustainable and resilient transport**, **machine learning applications**, and **climate adaptation planning**.

 I completed my MSc in Transportation Engineering at the **Asian Institute of Technology (AIT)**, where my thesis developed a **Resilience Matrix–Based Bayesian Network** framework to evaluate the resilience of transport systems to flood and climate-related stressors.
-My work focuses on practical, data-driven approaches to improving transport system resilience in hazard-prone regions.
+This work focused on practical, data-driven approaches to improve transport systems' resilience in hazard-prone regions.

 ---